Joypurhat District: Religion

 Muslims make up 89.91% of the population, while Hindus are 9.16% and Christians 0.50% of the population respectively.
 Other religions (mainly Sarna) are 0.43% of the population.

 Economy

 Joypurhat's economy is mainly based on seasonal crops like rice, potato, wheat, onion, mango, jackfruit, and banana.
-It also produces a huge amount of sugarcane and it holds the country's largest sugar mill, Joypurhat Sugar Mill's Limited.
-There are also a lot of industries, rice mills and poultry farm sin this district.
+It also produces sugarcane and it holds the country's largest sugar mill, Joypurhat Sugar Mill's Limited.
+There are rice mills, poultry farms, and other industries in this district.
 It exports many agricultural products.
 Hili land port is very close to Joypurhat district, so many people of this district do export-import business by this port and about all the vehicles of this port run over this district.
-This district is appropriate for all kind of business.
+Many businesses are conducted in Joypurhat.